Key takeaways:

 Optimize your health.
 Managing any underlying medical conditions that increase your risk for a UTI can help to prevent them.

 Urinary tract infections (UTIs) are a common condition.
 And there are certain factors that can increase your risk of developing one.
 Your medical history, sexual practices, and catheter use can make a UTI more likely.
 By adopting some preventive measures, you can help decrease your risk of UTIs.
-If you have symptoms of a UTI, talk with your healthcare provider.
+If you have symptoms of a UTI, talk with a healthcare professional.
 They can help you with a treatment plan to resolve your symptoms and prevent it from recurring in the future.

 Al-Badr, A., et al. (2013).
 Recurrent urinary tract infections management in women.
+Sultan Qaboos University Medical Journal.

 Caretto, M., et al. (2017).
 Preventing urinary tract infections after menopause without antibiotics.
 Maturitas.